 MFL Policy

-Modern Foreign Language (Spanish) Policy
+Modern Foreign Language Policy

 - In our school we teach a foreign language to all our KS2 children as part of our normal school curriculum.